VasileiosBouzas/MeshPolygonization/README.md

-# MeshSimplification
+# MeshPolygonization
 ## Introduction

-MeshPolygonization is an implementation of Structure-aware Mesh Simplification, developed during the graduation project of Vasileios Bouzas for the MSc Geomatics of TUDelft, Netherlands (for more details, the thesis is available [here](https://repository.tudelft.nl/islandora/object/uuid%3Aa0faf1a6-9815-4828-9186-a4a16119c71c?collection=education)).
+MeshPolygonization is an implementation of Structure-aware Mesh Polygonization, developed during the graduation project of Vasileios Bouzas for the MSc Geomatics of TUDelft, Netherlands (for more details, the thesis is available [here](https://repository.tudelft.nl/islandora/object/uuid%3Aa0faf1a6-9815-4828-9186-a4a16119c71c?collection=education)).

 The main characteristic of this method is structure awareness — namely, the recovery and preservation, for the input mesh, of both its primitives and the interrelationships between them (their configuration in 3D space).
 This awareness asserts that the resulting mesh closely follows the original and at the same time, dictates the geometric operations needed for its construction in the first place — thus providing accuracy, along with computational efficiency.